yang123vc/qf/README.md

 to enter into `qf.KeyFilePath` and `qf.GoogleAccessID`

+## Setting up Role Permissions and Approvals for a Document Structure.

+Go to `/roles-view/` to create some roles for the project.

+Go to `/users-to-roles-list/` to update the users' roles.

+To set up permissions or approvals framework for a document structure, go to `/view-document-structure/{document-structure-full-name}/` you would see the links to do so in this page.

 ### Theming Your Project

 The sample project has no design.
 To add yours copy the template `templates/bad-base.html` to your project.
 Edit it and then point your version to `qf.BaseTemplate` before registering any handlers.

 ### Adding Extra Code to Your Project